Sarah L. Bruno

 - Sarah presented a speech at a HARDI Technology Session titled “e-Commerce Legal Issues” in October 2004.

 Sarah is a certified privacy professional (CIPP/US) and an active member of the International Association of Privacy Professionals, Women in Technology International, and Women in Security and Privacy.
+Sarah also serves as a global board member for the International Social Media Association (ISMA) where she lends her expertise in social media law to contribute to and actively promote the group’s objectives.

 Bar & Court Admissions